 Transfer Student Transcripts

 Transfer students should also send their previous college transcripts as separate PDF files, named in similar fashion as the rest of the files, (example: Doe_John_Fa17_TranscriptAnokaRamsey.pdf).
+Please redact (black out) any information you don't want potential employers to view.
+The Co-op office will not be redacting information on transcripts from transfer schools, only on the University of Minnesota transcripts.

 Remember, transfer students need to have completed one UMN semester before they can apply to the Co-op Program.
 See the Eligibility page for more information.